brineylab/abstar/README.md

 ### helper scripts
-Two helper scripts are included:
+A few helper scripts are included with abstar:
 `batch_mongoimport` automates the import of multiple JSON output files into a MongoDB database.
+`build_abstar_germline_db` creates abstar germline databases from IMGT-gapped FASTA files of V, D and J gene segments.
 `make_basespace_credfile` makes a credentials file for BaseSpace, which is required if downloading sequences from BaseSpace with abstar.
 Developer credentials are required, and the process for obtaining them is explained [here](https://support.basespace.illumina.com/knowledgebase/articles/403618-python-run-downloader)